AdobeDocs/analytics-learn.en/help/analysis-workspace/tips-and-tricks/customer-tips-for-continuing-your-adobe-analytics-learning-journey.md

 ---
 title: Customer Tips for Continuing your Adobe Analytics Learning Journey
 description: In this article, meet three Adobe customers who have tips and tricks for you regarding how to get the most value from Adobe Analytics.
-feature: analysis workspace - tips and tricks
+feature: workspace basics
 topics:
-audience: analyst, marketer
+audience: analyst
 activity: use
 doc-type: article
 team: Technical Marketing